peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Inverse_Transform_Sampling></a>
 #### Inverse Transform Sampling

-[**_Inverse transform sampling_**](https://en.wikipedia.org/wiki/Inverse_transform_sampling) is the most generic way to generate a random number that follows a distribution.
+[**_Inverse transform sampling_**](https://en.wikipedia.org/wiki/Inverse_transform_sampling) (or simply _inversion_) is the most generic way to generate a random number that follows a distribution.

 If the distribution **has a known quantile function**, generate a uniform random number in (0, 1) if that number wasn't already pregenerated, and take the quantile of that number.
-Note the following about inversion, however:
+However:

 - If the distribution spans a bigger range than \[0, 1\], then calculating the quantile na&iuml;vely (e.g., `ICDF(RNDU01ZeroOneExc())`) can leave gaps, in the sense that some numbers with the same precision as the uniform number may not be generated even if the distribution gives them a chance of occurring; this is especially the case for uniform floating-point numbers close to 1 (Monahan 1985, sec.
 4 and 6)<sup>[**(41)**](#Note41)</sup>.
 - In most cases, the quantile function is not available.
 Thus, it has to be approximated.